What is Hospice Care?

 Who is eligible for Hospice Care?

-Eligibility for Hospice Care, as defined by the federal Medicare Hospice Benefit, begins when a Physician determines a patient has six months or less to live if their illness runs its natural course.
+Eligibility for Hospice Care, as defined by the federal Medicare Hospice Benefit, begins when a provider determines a patient has six months or less to live if their illness runs its natural course.
 We care for many patients who have a diagnosis of cancer, congestive heart failure (CHF) chronic obstructive pulmonary disease (COPD), dementia/Alzheimer’s, liver disease, kidney disease, and stroke.

 When is it time for Hospice?

-It can be very difficult for a Physician to determine the timeline of a patient’s illness and many of our patients tell us they “wish they knew about us sooner.”
+It can be very difficult for a provider to determine the timeline of a patient’s illness and many of our patients tell us they “wish they knew about us sooner.”
 To help you decide whether it’s time to consider Hospice Care, see the questions below.
 If the answer is ‘yes’ to two or more, call North Country Home Health & Hospice to discuss options.
-Then, in consultation with your Physician, we can help you think through what’s best for you and your family.
+Then, in consultation with your provider, we can help you think through what’s best for you and your family.

 Have you or a loved one: